Skip to main content Sage Education

 How it's improved: The improved prompt uses a relatable role (a historian) and asks for an explanation in a clear and accessible way.

-Description: Set clear boundaries or limits in your prompt, such as word count or specific topics, to guide the model’s response.
+Set clear boundaries or limits in your prompt.
+Setting a word count or specifying what needs to be summarized will help guide the model's response.

-- "Give me a short explanation of climate change."
+• "Use this passage to give me a short summary explanation of climate change."

 Why it's weak: "Short" is too vague; the model might not know how brief the answer should be.

-How it's improved: Setting a specific word limit makes the expectations clear, allowing the LLM to provide a concise but informative answer.
+How it's improved: Setting a specific word limit clearly outlines the expectations, allowing the LLM to provide a concise but informative answer.

-Description: Ask the LLM to explain a process or concept step by step to ensure a clear and structured explanation.
+Ask the LLM to explain a process or concept step-by-step to get a clear and structured explanation.

 Why it's weak: The instruction is too broad and may result in a general or unclear response.

-How it's improved: The improved prompt asks for a structured, step-by-step breakdown of the process, leading to a more detailed and helpful response.
+How it's improved: The improved prompt asks for a structured, step-by-step breakdown of the process.
+This leads to a more detailed and helpful response.

 7. Ask for Examples

-Description: To make abstract concepts easier to understand, ask for specific examples in the model’s response.
+To make abstract concepts easier to understand, ask for specific examples as part of your response.

-Why it's weak: While the model might explain the laws, without an example it could feel too abstract for the student to grasp.
+Why it's weak: While the model might explain the laws, it might still be too abstract for the student to grasp without an example.

-How it's improved: By requesting a real-life example, the explanation becomes more tangible and easier to understand.
+How it's improved: Requesting a real-life example makes the explanation more tangible and easier to understand.

 8. Ask for Clarity